 Sometimes crabgrass sneaks into our lawns and flower beds, despite our best efforts.
-Getting rid of crabgrass once it has gotten into out yards will take time and persistence.
+Getting rid of crabgrass once it has gotten into our yards will take time and persistence.

-For spot treatment of crabgrass any time of the year, say in flower beds and very small areas in the lawn, a non-selective herbicide, such as Round-up, will work.
+For spot treatment of crabgrass any time of year, say in flower beds and very small areas in the lawn, a non-selective herbicide will work.
 Non-selective herbicides will kill any plant that it comes in contact with.
 This includes the crabgrass and any plants around the crabgrass.

 In early spring, a pre-emergent herbicide works well for getting rid of crabgrass.
 Since crabgrass is an annual, the pre-emergent will keep the seeds from last year’s plants from sprouting.

 Later in the year, after the crabgrass seeds have germinated, you can use a crabgrass selective herbicide.
-But be aware that the more mature the crabgrass is, the batter able it is to resist the selective herbicide.
+Be aware, however, that the more mature the crabgrass is, the better able it is to resist the selective herbicide.

 You can also use organic methods for crabgrass control.
 The most common method for getting rid of crabgrass organically is hand pulling.
-You can also use boiling water as a non-selective herbicide on crabgrass.
+You can use boiling water as a non-selective herbicide on crabgrass as well.

 Note: Chemical control should only be used as a last resort, as organic approaches are more environmentally friendly.